arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/17.opta-expansions-plc-ide/content.md

 ### Solution Wiring

-The following wiring will be used for the solution explained in this tutorial.
+The following wiring setup will be used for the solution explained in this tutorial.

 ![Solution example wiring](assets/wiring-ext.png)